Let’s dish about dishes! I just have to share with y’all the dishes that I bought a few months ago and why I love them.

 While I didn’t find a total agreement on which material was the best, I did see a lot of opinions about how stoneware was the worst offender.
 It could be metals in the glaze or moisture in the ceramic of stoneware that absorbs the microwaves and heat up.
 I won’t pretend to know scientifically why but it has been my and many other people’s experience that they get hotter than other dishes.
 I’m not saying there isn’t a set out there that doesn’t.
 I just haven’t ever found it.

 During my research, I came across a couple of people that said porcelain dishes solved their problem.
 I know I should be skeptical because I read it on the internet, but I needed to try something different.
 And then I remembered a set of everyday Noritake that I used for years that we didn’t have much of a problem with.
 And I was fairly sure it was either porcelain or some kind of durable china.

 I found out that porcelain is fired at higher temperatures than stoneware, so it absorbs less moisture.
 Porcelain dishes are almost always white so most don’t have the fancy glazes that stoneware dishes have which could also be a culprit.

-Bowls get even so much hotter than plates.
+Bowls get seem to get so much hotter than plates in the microwave.